-Life insurance products can be an important part of your retirement plan, offering security and certain guarantees for some of your accumulated nest egg.
-Two popular insurance vehicles that can double as retirement tools include annuities and indexed universal life (IUL) insurance policies.
+Life insurance can be an important part of your retirement plan, offering security and certain guarantees for income during your retirement years.
+Two popular insurance products that can double as retirement tools include annuities and indexed universal life (IUL) insurance policies.

 Another type of insurance product frequently used for retirement planning is indexed universal life insurance.
-IUL policies provide permanent life insurance coverage, as long as the policy is kept in-force.
+IUL policies provide permanent life insurance coverage as long as the policy is kept in-force (premiums are paid on time).
 As is true with other permanent life insurance products, IUL policies include a separate cash value component inside the policy, which can be used to accumulate savings.

 There are a lot of options when it comes to setting aside money for your retirement years.
 Life insurance should not be considered a replacement for 401(k) or other employer-sponsored retirement plans; however, it can be a great way to supplement your traditional retirement plan accounts.